Zero0927/blog-nonworking/_posts/2015-12-25-Java-Swing-and-csv-file.md

 <a class="btn btn-default" href="https://github.com/godofhand/TCSS-360-group-project">Check our code here</a>

-You may also visit our team [website](http://godofhand.github.io/Code-Surgeons)
+<a class="btn btn-default" href="http://godofhand.github.io/Code-Surgeons">You may also visit our team website</a>